-Demonstrating Kirkland's leadership in the LGBT legal community, the National LGBT Bar Association has named six Firm attorneys to its Best LGBT Lawyers Under 40 list in the first four years of this feature, including litigation partner Amy Crawford and intellectual property partner Edward Sadtler in 2013.
-Numerous Kirkland attorneys also sit on boards and other leadership councils of leading LGBT advocacy groups, including Lambda Legal, the National Center for Lesbian Rights, and The Williams Institute.
+Demonstrating Kirkland's leadership in the LGBT legal community, the National LGBT Bar Association has named eight Firm attorneys to its Best LGBT Lawyers Under 40 list since 2010, including litigation partner David Flugman in 2015.
+Numerous Kirkland attorneys also sit on boards and other leadership councils of leading LGBT advocacy groups, including Lambda Legal and the National Center for Lesbian Rights.

 Kirkland sponsors law student teams from University of California, Berkeley School of Law, UCLA School of Law, University of Chicago Law School, Columbia Law School, New York University School of Law, Georgetown University Law Center, The George Washington University Law School, Harvard Law School and the University of Southern California Gould School of Law to participate in the annual moot court competition sponsored by The Williams Institute, the only such competition focused exclusively on sexual orientation and gender identity law.
 Through this program, the Firm provides students mentorship by inviting them to Kirkland's offices for a moot with attorneys at the Firm in advance of the tournament.
 Kirkland also provides students a stipend for travel to and from the tournament in Los Angeles.